expilu/sailaway-api-to-nmea/README.md

 # Sailaway to NMEA

-*This is a fork of https://github.com/expilu/sailaway-api-to-nmea.
-Command line arguments for non-interactive start were added*

 This is a Windows application that retrieves your boat data from Sailaway server and sends it through TCP using NMEA sentences.

 You can use this to connect Sailaway to a software (or hardware!) that accepts NMEA sentences + TCP.
 Specially useful for routing software such as qtVlm or OpenCPN.